 ADB & Fastboot commands are probably the most powerful commands for Android phones.
-ADB Fastboot commands used to control and change anything on any Android phone.
+ADB Fastboot commands are used to control and change anything on any Android phone.
 If you like customization and rooting, then you must have heard of ADB & Fastboot commands, and maybe you already performed some commands for modification purposes.
-But there are many commands that you possibly unaware of, and so we are going to list those commands in this guide.
+But there are many commands that you are possibly unaware of, so we are going to list those commands in this guide.
 Here you will know 50+ ADB Fastboot Commands on Android to perform through Windows, Mac, and Linux.

-If you are a basic Android user and unaware of features like developer options, then you are missing many advanced features that you can get on your Android phone.
-As I mentioned earlier that these are powerful commands that can be used to fix, upgrade, or even unlock Android devices.
+If you are a basic Android user and unaware of features like developer options, you are missing many advanced features that you can get on your Android phone.
+As I mentioned earlier these are powerful commands that can fix, upgrade, or even unlock Android devices.
 Out of ADB and Fastboot, ADB is a common word, and you might also know about this word and its use.
 And if not, don’t worry, I will help you to understand both ADB and Fastboot in this guide along with ADB and Fastboot commands.

 What is ADB?

 The expansion of ADB is Android Debug Bridge, and it is used to communicate with Android devices through various commands.
 These commands that we use to communicate between devices are known as ADB commands.
-ADB feature comes by default in all Android phones but hidden deep in Settings.
+ADB feature comes by default in all Android phones but is hidden deep in Settings.
 To use ADB commands, we need to first enable ADB support from Settings on the device.
 The ADB works as a client-server structure for easy communication.